bonfaceonyango/coffee_leaf_disease_detection_CNN/README.md

 # Coffee Leaf Disease Detection Using Deep Learning
 This repository is aimed at using published Arabica coffee leaf images dataset  for coffee leaf disease detection.
-This work is part of Data Science Africa (DSA) data hackathon resolution, where participants were to come up with their own data science problem in Africa and solbe it using African dataset.
+This work is part of Data Science Africa (DSA) data hackathon resolution, where participants were to come up with their own data science problem in Africa and solve it using African dataset.
 In this work, we are using published coffee leaft diseased and healthy datasets from Kenya.
 ## Table of Contents
 - [Introduction](#Introduction)
 - [Objectives](#Objectives)